-When staying overnight and looking for somewhere to have a drink or snack we can recommend four town centre bars: The George in the Square and The Folly Wine Bar on Dragon Street; the Old Drum in Chapel Street.
+When staying overnight and looking for somewhere to have a drink or snack we can recommend four town centre bars: The George in the Square; the Old Drum in Chapel Street.
 To sit outdoors in the square for coffee, Cafe Nero, Cloisters and the George are your choices.

 We are spoilt for country pubs.
 Closest to Petersfield is ever-popular Queen’s Head in Sheet.
 The Harrow in Steep is a tiny gem ideal for its garden in good weather.
 The Five Bells in Buriton, a mile South of Petersfield is another long-term favourite close by.
 Slightly further but still within 10-15 mins drive check out The Three Horseshoes (very busy on Summer weekends) at Elsted for an excellent menu and stunning views, or the The Hawkley Inn on the Alton side of town.
 Under new management and offering a very good menu and a particularly relaxed vibe, further along towards Elsted Marsh is the Elsted Inn.

 Petersfield High Street has good selection of shops including Waitrose and Marks & Spencer food stores.
 There is also a Lidl just beyond the station.
 In Lavant Street, the Bran Tub is our excellent local health food store and Madeleine’s offers high quality deli food.

 Features of the historic market town of Petersfield include the Physic Garden, Petersfield Musuem, The Flora Twort Gallery and the the Heath.
 The South Downs offer excellent walking country with many breath-taking views.
 If you have time, drive via South Harting to the National Trust area of Harting Down, and walk out across the first field for a stunning 360 degree view as far as the coast.
 The Petersfield museum is currently being refurbished.

 The historic naval centre of Portsmouth is only 30 minutes away.
 Midhurst and Petworth are charming Sussex towns along the A272 to the east and Winchester, an ancient capital of England to the west.